mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 * A former mentor studiously avoided me and couldn't even make eye-contact when we ran into each other at tech functions.
 It was like I had the plague, and it might be contagious, so they had to keep their distance.
 * I ran into a Precog investor on the street, and the investor stopped me, and accused me of being a quitter, insisting that if I *really* believed in the company, I would have found a way to make the bridge round happen.
 * One investor whom I've never met or even exchanged emails with told a friend of mine, *"I'd never invest in any company that John De Goes was a part of."* Hmmm, OK.
-* Several fellow entrepreneurs whom I knew well from the Precog days couldn't even be bothered to return emails.
+* Several fellow entrepreneurs whom I knew well from the Precog days couldn't even be bothered to return my emails.
 I'm not one of the cool kids anymore.

 Intellectually, I know that even if you do *a lot* of things right, that doesn't mean you will succeed.
 There's a large element of chance, and failure is something that *every* entrepreneur may have to contend with.